Vidisha1101/Vidisha1101/README.md

 ## The Short Version

 > I'm a **3rd year CS student at JIET University** who believes the best way to learn is to build something real and deploy it.
-While most students are still watching tutorials, I've already shipped **3 live Streamlit apps** — an AI analytics dashboard, a sentiment analysis tool, and a fitness tracker.
+While most students are still watching tutorials, I've already shipped **4 live Streamlit apps** — an AI analytics dashboard, a sentiment analysis tool, a fitness tracker, and a fleet intelligence dashboard for Indian truck owners.
 I care deeply about **how things work internally**, not just following steps.
 My goal: become a data analyst who turns messy data into clear decisions and builds AI-powered tools people actually use.

 ```python
 class Vidisha: